But first, hello again.

 Hearing the closing moments of Kid A is like watching an OK movie and then having the lights come on and you getting out of your seat and getting on with your life immediately.

-If Amnesiac was a movie on the other hand, when it was over you’d be so fucking shook from the final moments of the movie that you’d just sit there in disbelief for like 45 seconds before getting up to exit the theater.
+On the other hand, if Amnesiac was a movie, when it was over you’d be so fucking shook from the final moments that you’d just sit there in disbelief for like 45 seconds before getting up to exit the theater.

 - Amnesiac has better flow.